 All of Brescia University's Teacher Education programs are accredited by Kentucky's Education Professional Standards Board (EPSB).
-In Fall 2018 all programs will begin the accreditation process by the Council for the Accreditation of Educator Preparation (CAEP).
+The accreditation process for all programs by the Council for the Accreditation of Educator Preparation (CAEP) has begun.

 Brescia University's School of Business is one of only three U.S. universities to have full accreditation by the Asian Association of Schools of Business International (AASBI).